TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/migrate-preview-hyperv-discovery-issues.md

 ## **Recommended Steps**

-### **Failover Cluster has a Virtual Machine that is in Failed/Error state, causing periodic Discovery/RefreshFabricLayout to fail.
+* **Failover Cluster has a Virtual Machine that is in Failed/Error state, causing periodic Discovery/RefreshFabricLayout to fail.
 This can happen when the actual VM has been deleted on the Hyper-V Host.**

-Fix: Delete or fix the VM that is in Failed/Error state in Failover Cluster should resolve the issue.
+	Delete or fix the VM that is in Failed/Error state in Failover Cluster should resolve the issue.

-### **When Hyper-V Failover Cluster is added to the Host list for Discovery and clicked on Validate button.
+* **When Hyper-V Failover Cluster is added to the Host list for Discovery and clicked on Validate button.
 You may see that a validate operation will fail with the error "WinRM is unable to resolve the server.
 Check DNS"**

-Right-click Notepad and choose Run as administrator.
-In Notepad, click File then Open… In the File name field, paste the following path in: C:\Windows\System32\Drivers\etc\hosts.
+	1. Right-click Notepad and choose Run as administrator
+	2. In Notepad, click File --> Open
+	3. In the File name field, paste the following path in: `C:\Windows\System32\Drivers\etc\hosts`
-Add the IP address and cluster Node Hostname in a row.
+	4. Add the IP address and cluster Node Hostname in a row.
 Repeat for each cluster node.
-Save and close hosts file.
+	5. Save and close hosts file
-Try validate again.
+	6. Try validate again.
 It should succeed now.

-### **Discovery failed - Error: Azure key vault operation failed.
+*  **Discovery failed - Error: Azure key vault operation failed.
 Please retry the operation.
 If the issue persists, please contact Microsoft support.**
-Workaround:

 	This issue can occur when there is a failure while trying to acquire token for Azure Key Vault communication.
 As a workaround, please close the IE browser and launch again after 5 minutes and try “Save and start Discovery” again.